 Penn Power Completes Inspections and Maintenance Prior to Winter WeatherPreparing Equipment for Colder Weather Helps Enhance System Reliability

 AKRON, Ohio, Nov.
-14, 2017 -- In preparation for winter, the Pennsylvania Power Company (Penn Power) is completing inspections and conducting equipment maintenance on weather-sensitive equipment across its service area.
+15, 2018 -- The Pennsylvania Power Company (Penn Power) is preparing for winter by conducting inspections and equipment maintenance on weather-sensitive equipment across its service area.

 Helicopter patrols also are completing inspections on FirstEnergy transmission lines located in the Penn Power area.
 The inspections are designed to look for damaged wire, broken cross arms, failed insulators, and other hardware problems not visible from the ground.
 Any potential reliability issues identified during the inspection may then be addressed.

-In addition, tree trimming throughout the year helps meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
-Penn Power tree contractors expect to complete trimming along more than 1,250 circuit miles of electric lines in 2017.
+Tree trimming throughout the year also helps meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
+Penn Power tree contractors expect to complete trimming along more than 1,200 circuit miles of electric lines in 2018.

 Penn Power is a subsidiary of FirstEnergy Corp.
 (NYSE: FE) and serves more than 160,000 customers in all or parts of Allegheny, Beaver, Butler, Crawford, Lawrence, and Mercer counties in western Pennsylvania.
 Follow Penn Power on Twitter @Penn_Power, on Facebook at www.facebook.com/PennPower, and online at www.pennpower.com.